UbiquityRobotics/raspicam_node/README.md

 1. Make sure that your user is in the `video` group by running `groups|grep video`.

 2. If you get an error saying: `Failed to create camera component`, make sure that the camera cable is properly seated on both ends, and that the cable is not missing any pins.
-If this doesn't work update your firmware with `rpi-update`.

 3. If the publish rate of the image over the network is lower than expected, consider using a lower resolution to reduce the amount of bandwidth required.